kubos/kubos/docs/sdk-docs/sdk-examples.rst

     $ cmake ..
     $ make

+Please refer to the :ref:`cross compiling <cross-compiling>` section of the C SDK for the list of supported toolchains.

 From here, please refer to the :ref:`C project transfer instructions <c-transfer>` for information about how to transfer and run a C project.